Sverker the Elder: The assassination of Sverker

-The short chronicle of the Westrogothic law says that Sverker was murdered in his own coach at the Alebäck bridge near Alvastra priory, going to the early religious service on Christmas Day, 1156.
+The short chronicle of the Västgöta Law says that Sverker was murdered in his own coach at the Alebäck bridge near Alvastra priory, going to the early religious service on Christmas Day, 1156.
 The assassin was his trusted servant, a detail that is confirmed by a papal letter.
 This was considered a shocking crime, even by medieval standards.
-According to Saxo, the pretender Magnus Henriksson, a Danish prince, "made the servant commit this murder out of clandestine desire to become king".
+According to Saxo, the pretender Magnus Henriksen, a Danish prince, "made the servant commit this murder out of clandestine desire to become king".
 Sverker was succeeded in parts of Sweden by a pretender from another family, Eric the Saint, under very obscure circumstances.
-However, Sverker's son Charles VII emerged as king in Östergötland by c.
+However, Sverker's son Karl Sverkersson emerged as king in Östergötland by c.
 1158.

 Skáldatal reports the names of two of Sverker's skalds: Einarr Skúlason and Halldórr skvaldri.

 Family

-By first wife Queen Ulvhild, widow of Inge the Younger, and who escaped from her second husband, King Niels of Denmark:
+By first wife Queen Ulvhild Håkansdotter, widow of Inge the Younger, and who escaped from her second husband, King Niels of Denmark: